 Main navigation | Main content

 With roots dating back more than a century, our department developed one of the University’s first engineering programs.
 The state’s first wastewater treatment plant was designed by one of our faculty.
-Alumni include founders of major engineering firms, the first woman engineer in the Wisconsin Highway Commission, a pioneer in industrial pollution control, former leaders in the U.S. Army Corps of Engineers and Transportation Research Board, and many others.
+Alumni include founders of major engineering firms, the first woman engineer in the Wisconsin Highway Commission, a pioneer in industrial pollution control, leaders in the U.S. Army Corps of Engineers and Transportation Research Board, and many others.

 Our faculty members have connections and collaborations within Minnesota businesses and international companies.
 We partner with government agencies, consulting firms, technical associations, and other universities to expand knowledge in the field and solve complex engineering problems.